 Find out all the information you need for your USW Sport Open Day.
 From subject talks and tours to directions and when to arrive.
 If you haven't already booked your place at our next Open Day then don't worry.
 You can book your place here.

-Registration takes place at 9.15am in the Conference Centre, so check your programme before you arrive.
+Registration takes place at 9.15am in the Brecon Building, so check your programme before you arrive.

 Travel Information and directions to our Treforest Campus can be found below.

 We’ve got a number of recommended talks scheduled throughout the day to give you an insight into life on campus.